3694 words

 Now we will install the packages required for OTRS to work using the command:

-Please note that in this tutorial, PostgreSQL will be used as a database management system, and Apache will be used as a webserver.
+In this tutorial, PostgreSQL will be used as a database management system, and Apache will be used as a webserver.

 Now you need to create a database that will be used by OTRS in the future, as well as a user with the necessary rights in this database.